The Best Online Master’s in Computer Science

 They can work in diverse roles, designing products, installing new hardware and software, and protecting networks from cyberattacks, often specializing in areas like game development, robotics, computer security, or software engineering.

-This guide ranks the best computer science master's degrees in the country.
+This guide ranks the best computer science master's programs offered online.
 It also covers important information for prospective students, including common courses and potential careers and salaries for graduates.

 As the largest department at MIT, the Department of Electrical Engineering and Computer Science (EECS) offers the following graduate degrees: master of science, master of engineering, electrical engineer (EE), engineer in computer science (ECS), doctor of philosophy, and doctor of science (SD).
 Students pursuing the master of engineering must hold an EECS undergraduate degree.
 Doctoral applicants must hold a master's degree.